robrich/terraform-hands-on-workshop-aws/07-Discussion/best-practices.md

 - Terraform modules: Be careful to include only quality, trusted, and supported modules in your Terraform code.
 It could be easy to depend on an unsupported module that never receives security updates, making your system vulnerable.

 - Ensure a unique state file per environment.
 Never run terraform apply with a local state into the same AWS account that has S3-backed state files.
 At best you'll get duplicated resources.
 Probably you'll get a corrupt Terraform state file.

+- Move common configuration to a config store like Azure App Configuration or Hashicorp Vault.
+Then the app or Terraform module can pull the config from the store.
+This practice makes the tfvars file smaller, and eliminates prop-drilling in Terraform files and modules.

+- Modules: it's easy to reach for modules too early.
+Use the standard resources first until you're comfortable.

+- Tags are your friend.
+Be as verbose as possible when tagging resources.
+It makes it easy to find your resources, bill-back resources to other departments, and discover related resources in a project.

+- Use development best practices with Terraform code too.
+Pull requests, merge approvers, etc.  Terraform code is still code.

 Security